Key Takeaways:

 Choosing a steel building for your next structure is already a step in the right direction.

-Your steel building won't go through the things a traditional building does when it settles and starts leaking energy.
+Your steel building will not experience the same problems as a traditional building when it settles and starts leaking energy.

 Couple that with the ideas above, and who knows how much extra money you will have in your pocket.